 Above all, the most important aspect of your bio should be your child care experience.
 These questions can get you started:

-A parent will likely pass on a bio littered with misspellings, grammatical errors, and typos.
+A parent will likely pass on a babysitter or nanny bio littered with misspellings, grammatical errors, and typos.
 It shows that it was hurriedly written and perhaps not well thought out.
 Even if a typo is just an accident, it’s still a reflection on you.

 Don’t give families a reason not to hire you.
 If you’re not the world’s greatest editor, ask a friend to look over your bio for you.